sane/sane/README.md

 ##Deployment
 Deployment works quite well now but still has a few manual steps

 * Run `ember build --environment=production` in the `client` folder.
-Then ` cp -rf dist/* ../server/assets/` and  `cp -f dist/index.html ../server/views/index.ejs` to copy all the static content to your sails-server
+Then ` cp -rf dist/* ../server/assets/` and  `cp -f dist/index.html ../server/views/index.ejs` to copy all the static content, as well as the Ember App itself to your sails-server
-  * This makes sure that all the static assets are copied over and Sails can serve the index.ejs/the Ember App on all other routes, so Ember can take full control
+  * Sails is configured to serve the index.ejs/the Ember App on all routes, so the Ember can take full control
 * If you are using Sails just as an internal API, make sure that CORS is deactivated in your production environment.
 * To start your app just run `forever start app.js --prod`.
 As long as you only update your ember-app you don't have to do a anything anymore.
 If you are making changes to the Server itself, any of the controllers, etc. you do have to restart your server.